 Making a sunflower house with kids gives them their own special place in the garden where they can learn about plants as they play.
 Kids’ gardening projects, such a sunflower house garden theme, entice children into gardening by making it fun.
 Best of all, learning how to create a sunflower house garden theme like this is easy!

 How to Create a Sunflower House

-Let the kids place sticks or flags about 1 ½ feet apart to lay out the shape of the house.
+Let the kids place sticks or flags about 1 ½ feet (0.5 m.) apart to layout the shape of the house.
 The flags will act as markers for your seeds and plants.
 About two weeks after your last expected frost date, plant one sunflower plant or a few seeds near each marker.
-If using sunflower seeds, score an outline about an inch deep into the soil with a stick or garden tool handle.
+If using sunflower seeds, score an outline about an inch (2.5 cm.) deep into the soil with a stick or garden tool handle.
 Let the children place the seeds in the shallow trench and then fill it with soil once the seeds are in place.

 After the seedlings emerge, clip out the excess plants for proper spacing.
-When the sunflowers are about a foot tall, it’s time to start thinking about a roof.
+When the sunflowers are about a foot (0.5 m.) tall, it’s time to start thinking about a roof.